Head of Department: Ms Clayson

 In Year 1 students cover six key topics; Memory, Social Influence, Attachment, Psychopathology (abnormal behaviour), Biopsychology and Approaches in Psychology.
 Students will also study Research Methods examining the various different ways that psychologists conduct their research.
 This will involve the students themselves designing, carrying out their own investigations and analysing their results.

-In Year 2 students will study the option topics of Relationships, Schizophrenia and Forensic Psychology plus the compulsory element of Issues and Debates.
+In Year 2 students will study the option topics of Schizophrenia, Addiction, Gender plus the compulsory element of Issues and Debates and Research Methods.

 A LEVEL EXAMINATION